 US celebrates St Patrick's Day

-Taoiseach Enda Kenny has joined in St Patrick Day celebrations in Chicago as guest of honour, taking part in the parade of floats, traditional Irish dancers and musicians marching along an avenue near Chicago's lakefront.
+This year, the guest of honour was Irish Prime Minister Enda Kenny, who took part in the parade of floats, traditional Irish dancers and musicians marching along an avenue near Chicago's lakefront.

 In Washington, President Barack Obama sipped a Guinness at an Irish bar to observe St. Patrick's Day.
 Obama took his motorcade to the Dubliner Restaurant and Pub on Saturday afternoon.
 Wearing a moss green jacket pierced with a button that read, "VIP GUEST - Tell 'em Danny sent you," Obama waded into a crowd wearing all manner of Kelly green waiting under a tent outside the tavern near Washington's landmark Union Station.